MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 what it does.
 This part, in my opinion, is necessary to become confident at using other tools introduced later.

-In part 3, I will wrap up most of the things you need to know to use Git effectively.
-Although Branches are useful even in a solo developer setting, their introduction deferred to the next part.
+In Part 3, I will wrap up most of the things you need to know to use Git effectively as a solo developer.

-In Part 4, I will introduce Branches.
-They are essential if you are part of a team working on a shared code-base.
-If you have been working with Git but want to understand the utilization of what you know in a collaborative environment, this is the part you need to read.
+In Part 4, you will find essential information if you have been using Git and want to learn how to apply your knowledge in a collaborative environment.
+I will introduce three workflows that I have successfully used with my colleagues.

 In Part 5 I share my experience with you.
 In my previous two positions, I introduced my colleagues to Git, and then we started using it in our day-to-day